datawrapper/tutorial-visualization/README.md

 ### Define the visual axes

-At this point it's time to introduce the concept of axes we are using in Datawrapper.
-Axes (aka dimensions) are the visual properties that are later mapped to columns of the uploaded dataset.
-For example, an simple scatter plot would provide two axes for the x and y position of each dot, each of which would accept numerical values.
+At this point it's time to introduce the concept of axes that we are using in Datawrapper.
+Axes (or *dimensions*) are more or less the visual properties or your chart that are later mapped to columns of the uploaded dataset.
+For example, in a simple scatter plot there would be two axes for the x and y position of each dot.
+Each axis can define what column types it accepts.

-In case of our bubble chart we at least need two axes for the bubble size and a label to be displayed on each bubble.
-The label axis accepts text and date columns while the size accepts only numerical columns.
+In case of our bubble chart we at least need two axes for the [bubble size](https://github.com/datawrapper/tutorial-visualization/blob/9f3797cfd019370132f2c81164d652228b033bd6/d3-bubble-chart/plugin.php#L28-L30) and the [label](https://github.com/datawrapper/tutorial-visualization/blob/9f3797cfd019370132f2c81164d652228b033bd6/d3-bubble-chart/plugin.php#L26-L28) to be displayed on each bubble.
+The label axis accepts text and date columns while the size axis accepts only numerical columns.

 ```php
 <?php